mark-mcdermott/rux-drivetracks/README.md

 ![Ruxtmin Mech Diagram](https://github.com/mark-mcdermott/ruxtmin/blob/main/assets/images/mechs/ruxtmin-mech-diagram.png)

-# Ruxtmin - Rails 7 Nuxt 2 Admin Boilerplate (With Active Storage Avatars)
+# Rux-Drivetracks - Rails 7 Nuxt 2 Admin (With Active Storage Avatars)

 Nuxt 2 frontend, Rails 7 backend API and a simple implementation of Rail's Active Storage for uploading and displaying avatars.
 It uses bcrypt and jwt for backend auth and Nuxt's auth module for frontend auth.
 Uses rspec for API tests and cypress for end-to-end tests.